What Phillips 66 Intended for SLO County & California

-• Phillips’ Motivation: Phillips claims they are running out of California crude to process, and therefore jobs at their Nipomo refinery are at risk.
-This is false.
-Phillips’ corporate executives have stated in writing that they want their entire company to process lower-cost crude oil in order to generate higher profits.
-That crude would come by rail from out of the country - from Canada.
+• Phillips’ Motivation: In 2013, Phillips 66 claimed they were running out of California crude to process, and therefore jobs at their Nipomo Mesa refinery would be at risk.
+This was misleading.
+Phillips’ corporate executives had stated in writing that they want their entire company to process lower-cost, “advantaged” crude oil in order to generate higher profits.
+That crude would be imported by rail from Canada and elsewhere.

-They call it “taking a classic company in a new direction” ... i.e., it’s their self-proclaimed “crude-by-rail strategy.”
-The issue is about higher profits by switching to rail delivery, not about protecting jobs.
+They called it “taking a classic company in a new direction” ... i.e., their self-proclaimed “crude-by-rail strategy.”
+The issue was about higher profits by switching to rail delivery, not about protecting jobs.

-• Phillips’ Proposal For SLO County: For 60 years their refinery has received crude oil by pipeline ... not one drop by rail.
-Under their proposal, Phillips for the first time would bring in 20,800 rail tankers per year, fully loaded with Canadian “tar sands” crude.
-Each year, 260 trains, each a mile long, would travel into the county.
-Then the same 260 trains would depart (520 trains in total).
+• Phillips’ Proposal For SLO County: For 60+ years, their refinery had received crude oil by pipeline ... not one drop by rail.
+Under their original proposal, Phillips for the first time would bring in 20,000 rail tankers per year, fully loaded with Canadian “tar sands” crude.
+Every year, 250 trains, each a mile long, would travel into the county.
+Then the same 250 trains would depart (500 trains in total).*

 - Air pollution from diesel exhaust, the refining of tar sands and the resulting petroleum coke dust.

 - Noise pollution from blaring whistles and track noise throughout SLO County & California.